Gravity Forms

 Hidden fields are empty in form entries

-- Enable logging (
+- Turn on logging (

 Fields show “[object Object]” or unexpected values